Generated Controls

 - Add title, description and meta info like

-- Automatically flatten nested structures for Storybook Args compatibility
+required - Automatically flatten nested structures for Storybook Args compatibility

 - Use that information to intelligently group Controls for a better overview